Southern Folk Passion

 Southern Folk Passion was presented for its first four years with the prophetic preaching of Fred Craddock.
 Recordings of this service with his preaching are available by clicking here.

-With Rev. Craddock's retirement in 1999, the service was redesigned to a musical service based on readings from the Passion of St. Mark, given by renowned Georgia actress, Brenda Bynum.
+With Rev. Craddock's retirement in 1999, the service was redesigned to a musical service based on readings from the Passion of St. Mark.
 Woven through the narrative are folk hymns from The Sacred Harp tunebook commenting on Christ's Passion, sung by the congregation as well as the Meridian Chorale.
 Thus, using folk materials, this service is modeled on historic musical Passion settings similar to those of J.S.
 Bach.

 What wondrous love is this, O my soul, O my soul,